Information & Support

 Regardless of whether or not you see a counsellor, the day of the appointment is not the best time or place to seek decision-making counselling.
 If you want to talk about your decision with a counsellor, it’s best to do this before the day of the procedure.

-The clinic worker you speak to before the procedure is there to make sure it is your decision, that you are consenting to the procedure, answer any questions you have, take your medical history and document your reasons for the procedure.
+The clinic worker you speak to before the procedure is there to make sure it is your decision, that you are consenting to the procedure, answer any questions you have and take your medical history.
 If you are unsure about your decision and you want decision making counselling, you can ask the clinic if they have counsellors and if they provide decision making counselling.
 Alternatively, you may wish to contact Children by Choice as we specialise in non-judgmental, pro-choice, decision making counselling, which is provided by trained social workers, counsellors and/or psychologists, by telephone throughout Queensland, and face-to-face in Brisbane, free of charge.

 Preparation for surgery

-You'll be asked to change into a surgical gown (the sort that open at the back and are commonly worn during an operation).
+You’ll be asked to change into a surgical gown (the sort that open at the back and are commonly worn during an operation).
 Your clothes are stored safely.
 Socks and a cardigan or shawl can be brought with you to wear while waiting for surgery, as it can be quite cool in the clinic due to the air conditioning.
-It can be helpful to bring something to read or listen to during the waiting periods.
+It can be helpful to bring headphones or something to read during the waiting periods.

 The next stage in the process involves a consultation with the clinic doctor.
 The doctor will discuss your medical history and answer any questions regarding the procedure.